0x3bs/0x3bs.github.io/_posts/2025-12-4-year-of-the-pig-thm.md

 let's check `.../admin/` :

 ![](/assets/images/thm/year_of_the_pig/1.png)
+*hint for the correct password syntax*

 mmmmmmm it's redirect us to `.../login.php/` and after typing any this in these fields it's gave us a hint about password which is the password should be a memorable word (for marco) and followed y 2 numbers and 1 special char .

 Okay let's go back to the blog to find any hints >>

 ![](/assets/images/thm/year_of_the_pig/2.png)
+*it's lock like the password*

 this was the hint which is `Savoia S.12` ....
 So the password should be like that >>